agspoon/PiKVM-PWM-Fan/README.md

 The 30mm fan that comes with the kit is a 2-wire fan, so implementing PWM control is not as simple as connecting it to the RPi PWM control interface.
 The fan sinks more current than is safely available from the RPi GPIO drivers, and requires 5V instead of the GPIO 3.3V output.
 An intermediary component is required to provide the necessary voltage and current.

 I settled on the [EZ Fan2](https://www.tindie.com/products/jeremycook/ez-fan2-tiny-raspberry-pi-fan-controller), though there are probably more to choose from.
 This device is very small, and is easy to tuck into the tight space within the enclosure.
+I ordered mine **with** headers, but no connector wires or heat-shrink.

 1. Re-wire the fan to go through the controller